Field dispatch - 322-3647(DOGS) 8:00am to 10:00pm 7 days a week including holidays

 Animal Services Disaster Brochure

-Officers only respond to concerns regarding wildlife when there is an immediate threat to public safety or the animal's welfare.
+Washoe County Animal Services Officers only respond to domestic animal concerns.
+Animal Services may assist with wildlife at the request of partnering wildlife agencies.
 For general assistance with wildlife concerns please contact the Nevada Department of Wildlife at (775)688-1500, after 5pm call (775)688-1331